Keystone Trackwork

 Yeagertown Switchback Railroad is a Branch line dedicated to timber farming above Ashland.
 There is an interchange track to transfer the timber to Williamsport mills for processing and distribution.

 Philadelphia Loop serves passengers in the Philadelphia area.
 This Track is also used by local trains originating in the Philadelphia Yard that serve five industrial siding tracks off the Philadelphia Loop.
-The Keystone Division's Philadelphia Yard throat owns the track and switching that allows the Philadelphia Loop to complete its loop using a four turout and crossing Interlocking managed by the Keystone Division.
+The Keystone Division's Philadelphia Yard throat owns the track and switching that allows the Philadelphia Loop to complete its loop using a four turnout and crossing Interlocking managed by the Keystone Division.

-Scranton-Philadelphia-Williamsport Wye is an elevated Branch Line used to turn full trains near Scranton or Williamport.
+Scranton-Philadelphia-Williamsport Wye is an elevated Branch Line used to turn full trains near Scranton or Williamsport.
 The Wye also serves Unit Trains carrying coal cars from Girardville or Sunbury to the Anthracite Exporters Company at the Bulk Port loading facilities for shipments to overseas customers.

-Preliminary Track Plan
+Original Track Plan